 Meet the Team

 Akilah Stewart began her career with the Arizona Department of Child Safety in 2006, starting as a direct case manager and eventually rising to In-Home Program Manager.
 In her role as Program Supervisor, she expertly evaluated the performance of specialists and ensured the safety of families and children during investigations.
 As In-Home Program Manager, she provided direct oversight to 7 program supervisors and their staff of 76 employees.
-Mrs. Stewart also co-chaired the African American Kids in Care Disparity group and consulted on numerous cases to promote child safety through the least restrictive means.
+Mrs. Stewart also co-chaired the African American Kids in Care Disparity group.

 Akilah Stewart (She/Her)

 Director of Program Deveopment

 With a dual Bachelor of Arts in Psychology and Spanish Literature and Culture from Arizona State University, Julia Erasun brings over 9 years of child welfare expertise to OSB.
 Starting her career with the Arizona Department of Child Safety in 2013 as an In-Home and Ongoing Specialist, she provided direct case management to families and children.
 As a mentor for an In-Home unit, she demonstrated her dedication and leadership qualities, eventually becoming a Program Supervisor, overseeing and evaluating the performance of specialists who focused on preventative services for families and children.
 Ms. Erasun continued her career in child welfare, serving as an Ongoing Manager for a tribe in Arizona for almost 2 years.

 Her expertise includes advocating for marginalized families, and creating positive change by securing funding to support community-based initiatives aimed at improving the lives of families and children.
 Ms. Erasun’s goal is to raise awareness, promote positive outcomes for children and families, and secure resources to address racial disparities creating a more equitable future for all.